 Courts and financial entities typically award structured settlements in cases where a large amount of money is awarded to a recipient, and that sum is broken down into manageable chunks to be paid over the course of months or years.
 In the wake of an accident or wrongful death, taking the structured settlement rather than a lump sum can be a good idea at the time.

-This serves as a built in safeguard to make sure you have income, which is why it’s seen as a solution in so many cases where someone’s ability to gain income was harmed.
+This serves as a safeguard to make sure you have income, which is why it’s seen as a solution in so many cases where someone’s ability to gain income was harmed.
 Workers compensation payments, personal injury awards, wrongful death suits, and product liability issues are all legal cases that often end with someone being awarded a structured settlement.

 However for some individuals, circumstances change and they need more money sooner than they expected.
 And that money simply isn’t slated to arrive early enough.
 This is why many people turn to cashing out their settlement.

 Many people with pressing financial needs agree that for them, it is worth it to take a lump sum payment up front even though it could mean collecting less money overall for the life of the settlement.
 Three of the last one hundred and two Powerball winners elected to receive the lump sum in lieu of payments.